unam3/docs/src/guide/essentials/watchers.md

 unwatch()
 ```

-Note that there should be very few cases where you need to create watchers asynchronously, and synchronous creation should be preferred whenever possible.
+Note that there should be very few cases where you need to create watchers asynchronously.
 If you need to wait for some async data, you can make your watch logic conditional instead:

 ```js
 // data to be loaded asynchronously